Ulink is a mobile app designed to empower the networking experience for international students with mentorship services and AI-driven support.

 We utilized questionnaires and interviews to investigate our questions.

-Quantitative Data Results:
+Quantitative Data Shows that :

 “I know it is really important to network with people to secure myself a job, but it is so hard to find a person to network with.”